 Good ventilation allows for moisture to leave the container, with air flowing in from the underside of the tray through to air holes near the top.
 Sun drying sounds attractive to those who want a completely natural product, however the process takes a very long time to yield results and is far too expensive for manufacturers nowadays.
 There are a few exceptions in areas of the Himalayas where access to modern technology is not available.

+The composition of Shilajit is unique that's why it is rich in benefits.
 Unlike other supplements, Shilajit does not have one active ingredient responsible for its action.

 Instead it has many different active ingredients that come together chemically to form something completely unique.
 In the same way, you can't really look at the gases hydrogen and oxygen individually to get an idea of what water is; rather, you need to see how they combine to create it.